-Approximately 96% of the study area consists of agricultural fields and was subject to pedestrian survey at a 5-metre interval in accordance with Section 2.1.1 of the MTCS' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-The fields were ploughed and disced and allowed to weather sufficiently.
-Conditions were optimal and visibility at the time of assessment was 90%.
+The entire study area consists of ploughed agricultural field.
+The field was ploughed and disced and allowed to weather sufficiently.
+The conditions at the time of assessment were optimal and soil surface visibility was 95%.
+The agricultural field was assessed by pedestrian survey at 5m intervals in accordance with Section 2.1.1 of the MHSTCI' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
 No further archaeological methods were employed since no artifacts were recovered during the pedestrian survey.
-Approximately 3% of the study area consisted of low lying and wet areas which are also depicted in the topographic map (Fig 1).
-These areas were not subject to physical assessment but were photo documented.
-The Stage 2 assessment did not result in the identification of any archaeological resources
+The Stage 2 assessment did not result in the identification of any archaeological resources.